netgroup-polito/translator2symnet/README.md

 Installation instructions
-### Unix
+**Unix**

-# Install OpenJDK-8
+Install OpenJDK-8
-#
-# If a different version is preferred, the ScalaZ3 jar must be recomplied
-# against this jdk.
-You're on shaky ground there.
--sudo apt-get update
+(If a different version is preferred, the ScalaZ3 jar must be recomplied against this jdk.
+You're on shaky ground there) -sudo apt-get update
 -sudo apt-get install -y python-software-properties -sudo add-apt-repository -y ppa:openjdk-r/ppa